Terms & Conditions

 8.6 Unless we agree otherwise, you must still make payments in accordance with any applicable Credit and Repayment Schedules until the outstanding balance of your Payright Account is paid in full.

 8.7 If you fail to make a minimum payment by the due date (including because a direct debit is unsuccessful) or if you fail to pay the total amount due under a Credit and Repayment Schedule by the due date, Payright may issue you with a Late Payment Notice and charge you a Late Payment Fee.

 8.8 If you are in default and in addition to any Late Payment Fees, you will be responsible for paying any Enforcement Fees to reimburse Payright any reasonable costs we incur in enforcing this Continuing Credit Contract and/or collecting any overdue payments including, but not limited to, the costs of any third party engaged by us to enforce this Continuing Credit Contract and recover outstanding monies.

-9.2 Payright will only retain your personal information for as long as it is necessary to satisfy the purpose for which it was provided.
-Payright does not generally share your personal information with others unless this is necessary for or ancillary to the purpose for which you provided the information.
+9.2 Payright will only retain your personal information for as long as it is necessary to satisfy the purpose for which it was provided and as required by law.
+Payright does not generally share your personal information with others unless this is necessary for or related to the purpose for which you provided the information and you agree to us sharing or you would reasonably expect us to share this information.
 For example, Payright may share your personal information with Participating Merchants at which you intend to use your Payright Account, with credit reporting agencies or with others if required by law.